 My Childhood and Educational Path

 My research focuses on immigrant women and children, immigration policies, language minority educational experiences, racial and sexual stratification, and other issues pertaining to Chicana/os in the United States.
-I have conducted some comparative research on immigration in Mexico, England, France and Spain.
-I use qualitative methodology, primarily life history, oral history and participant observation techniques in my research.
-Currently I am working on research with Mexicano rachers in San Luis Colorado.
-A second writing project involves using culture and folk art as cultural capital in developing educational success (e.g., folklorico, embroidery, music, and drawing).
+I have conducted comparative research on immigration in Mexico, England, France and Spain.
+I primarily use qualitative methodology (e.g., life history, oral history and participant observation and field research) in conducting my research.

-Holding elected leadership roles was not my aspiration, and yet I have held many elected offices in various professional organizations.
+Holding elected leadership roles was not something to which I aspired.
+Yet, I often take leadership roles and have been elected into offices in various professional organizations.
 In the National Association for Chicana and Chicano studies (NACCS) I have been the General Coordinator (2000), secretary (1998, newsletter editor (1999) and the Northern California Regional Representative (1998-2000).
 Currently I am the Executive Director of NACCS.
 While I was a graduate student at UT Austin, I was elected as the organizing and Founding Chair of the Chicana Caucus of NACCS (1985-90).
-In Mujeres Activas en Letras y Cambio Social (MALCS) I have also held many elected offices, including Chair in 1998-99.
+In Mujeres Activas en Letras y Cambio Social (MALCS) I held many elected offices, including Chair in 1998-99.
 In the Sociologists for Women in Society (SWS) I served as the Chair of the Discrimination Committee from 1989-91 and co-organized the conference program for the annual meetings in 1989 with Teresa Montini.
 In the American Sociological Association (ASA) I was the Organizing and Founding Chair of the Section on Latina and Latino Sociology with Dr. Homer Garcia.
-In the ASA I served as a Council Member for the Section on Sex and Gender and served as Treasurer/Secretary for the Section on Race and Ethnic Relations.
+I also served as a Council Member for the Section on Sex and Gender and served as Treasurer/Secretary for the Section on Race and Ethnic Relations.
 At SJSU I have been elected to serve as Academic Senate for the College of Social Sciences.
 Spring 2019 I was elected as one of three Academic Senators for the entire CSU system (ASCSU).
+In ASCSU I serve on the Faculty Affairs Committee, in the Equity, Diversity and Inclusion ad-hoc committee, and the CDIP committee.
 I was also elected as the ASCSU senator to the SJSU Senate Executive Committee.

 My Roles as Mentor and Adviser